Nickles-sucks-at-coding/Chegg-On/README.md

 This project is just a fun project, i am doing because i have nothing better to do and wanted to learn about networking Also i find Chegg pretty cool

-If you dont know what Chegg is, it is a minecraft minigame created by the youtuber gerg here is the video for it: https://youtu.be/ciZCvS2PKNA
+If you dont know what Chegg is, it is a minecraft minigame created by the youtuber gerg. here is the video for it: https://youtu.be/ciZCvS2PKNA

 This project is not planned to be really used by anyone, except for maybe my friends